 Prior to implementing my book in WFA courses, the average final grade for a graduate was 88%.
 Since utilizing my book in class, the average grade improved to 97%.
 Students using the book demonstrated improved knowledge retention, higher hands-on skills assessment scores and a noticeable reduction in note-taking.

 My education in emergency first aid did not end with my WFA certification.
 I went on to become a state-licensed Emergency Medical Technician, a National Registry Emergency Medical Technician, a Wilderness Emergency Medical Technician and a Level II NFPA 1041 instructor.
-I am certified as a Wilderness First Aid Instructor and a Wilderness First Responder Instructor for the American Red Cross, American Safety and Health Institute and SOLO School of Wilderness Medicine.
+I am certified as a Wilderness First Aid Instructor and a Wilderness First Responder Instructor for the American Red Cross and the American Safety and Health Institute.

 Wilderness First Aid Made Easy will help you to remember the steps in patient assessment and care.
 During a Wilderness First Aid course, this book will reduce the time you spend taking notes and allow you to concentrate on the lectures.
 After earning your certification, this book will enable you to keep your knowledge fresh by serving you as an excellent review tool.

-You can purchase both paperback and Kindle versions of the book here.
+You can purchase the paperback version of the book here.